swissquote/carnotzet/docs/_docs/user-guide/maven-plugin.md

   Lists the state of the carnotzet containers

 zet:pull
-  Pulls all images in the carnotzet from the docker image registry
+  Pulls all images in the carnotzet from the docker image registry. use -Dpull.policy=... to pull only under certain conditions. supported policies are (always|ifNotPresent|ifNewer)

 zet:restart
   restart all services for this carnotzet if -Dservice=... is passed, ony the